-\parallel^{A43} In addition to such complications, which permeate the entire theory, there is a yet more essential disadvantage, namely that many of the general theorems, through which mathematics obtains its systematic clarity, become unacceptable.
+$\|^{A43}$ In addition to such complications, which permeate the entire theory, there is a yet more essential disadvantage, namely that many of the general theorems, through which mathematics obtains its systematic clarity, fail.
 So, for example, in Brouwer's analysis even the theorem that every continuous function has a maximum value on a finite closed interval is not valid.

-Philosophy puts an apparently unjustified and unreasonable demand on mathematics, to give up its simpler and more fruitful method in favor of a cumbersome method, which is also inferior from a systematic point of view, without being forced to do so by an inner necessity.
+It seems an unjustified and unreasonable demand that philosophy is putting on mathematics, to give up its simpler and more fruitful method in favor of a cumbersome method, which is also inferior from a systematic point of view, without being forced to do so by an inner necessity.
 This constraint makes us suspicious of the standpoint of intuitionism.

-Let us see what are the main points of this philosophical view, which was developed by Brouwer.
+Let us see what are the main points of this philosophical view that was developed by Brouwer.
 It includes, first of all, a characterization of mathematical evidence.
 Our earlier discussion of formal abstraction agrees in essential points with this characterization, in particular with regard to their connection with Kant's theory of pure intuition.

 Admittedly there is a divergence insofar as according to Brouwer's view the temporal aspect is an essential feature of the objects of mathematics.
-But here it is not necessary to go into a discussion of this point, as a decision concerning it is of no consequence for the question of mathematical methodology: it is exactly the methodical restriction of the finitist way of proceeding that is obtained by Brouwer as a consequence of the connection between time and the objects of mathematics, and is obtained by us from the connection of formal abstraction with its concrete, intuitive starting point.
+But it is not necessary to go into a discussion of this point here, since a decision concerning it is of no consequence for the question of mathematical methodology: what for Brouwer arises as a consequence of the connection between time and the objects of mathematics is nothing other than what is obtained by us from the connection of formal abstraction with its concrete, intuitive starting point, namely the methodological restriction to finitist procedures.